Mature Masculine

 Living in the Present

-Life only happens in the present moment.
-The past is memory, the future is imagination—only now is real.
+Life only happens now.
+The past is memory, the future imagination—only this moment is real.
 The Mature Lover trains himself to be here, fully present to what is, rather than lost in what was or what might be.

-The Addict chases the next moment, always seeking the next high, the next experience, the next pleasure.
+The Addict chases the next moment, always seeking the next high, experience, pleasure.
 He's never satisfied with now because he's always reaching for then.
-The Hermit is trapped in the past, replaying old hurts, old losses, old stories.
+The Hermit is trapped in the past, replaying old hurts, losses, stories.
 He can't be present because he's haunted by what was.
 The Mature Lover is here, now, alive to this moment.

 Living in the present requires:

-Letting go of the past: Not denying it or pretending it didn't happen, but releasing its grip on you.
+Letting go of the past: Not denying it, but releasing its grip.
 The past informs you but doesn't define you.

 Releasing the future: Not avoiding planning, but not living in anxiety about what might happen.
 The future will come; you don't need to live there now.